s3g/s3g-dsp/README.md

 ## Pre-release Binaries

-Pre-release macOS CLAP builds may be attached to GitHub pre-releases when available.
-These binaries are provided for early REAPER testing only.
-Plugin names, parameter mappings, state compatibility, and the included plugin set may change before a stable release.
+Pre-release macOS CLAP builds may be attached to GitHub pre-releases.
+These builds are for early REAPER testing.
+Plugin names, parameter mappings, saved states, and included plugins may change before a stable release.

 Build output is not committed to this repository.
 Packaged binaries, when available, should be downloaded from the GitHub releases page rather than from